 There are some excellent racing charities.
 If I have a good day at the track, I contribute a portion of my winnings.
 Among my favorites are:

-I contribute regularly to FemmeFan, a site for sports fans, and often the articles are about horse racing.
-New articles are posted every Tuesday.
+I contributed regularly to FemmeFan, a site for sports fans, for several years, and often the articles were about horse racing.

 Copyright 2004 Devon Ellington.
 For permission to reprint this article or a portion of it, contact here.